Tara Houska: Pipeline protests

 Houska founded and runs the Giniw Collective.
 She and others from the collective fought for seven years against construction of the Line 3 pipeline, an oil pipeline running from Alberta to Wisconsin.
 Three of those years she spent living in a tent on the pipeline's route, including during harsh winters.
 The area's tribal nations maintain the treaty rights to hunt, fish, and gather on land along the pipeline, which crosses many bodies of water.
 Tribal nations also grow wild rice there, which has cultural and historic importance.
 The Giniw Collective often uses their bodies to stop or slow construction as a form of protest, including crawling inside the pipeline, squatting in trees, and tying themselves to machines.
 Houska has also engaged politicians directly, including meetings with the Biden administration to push for the federal government to intervene and suspend the project's permit.
 Minnesota Now called her "one of the leaders in the movement to stop the construction of new pipelines".

 Tara Houska speaking with Mylene Vialard, a U.S. protester for the Line 3 pipeline who was arrested in 2021.

 Houska also fought against the Dakota Access Pipeline in 2016 and lived in the Standing Rock encampment for six months.

+Land Back

+Houska's work includes reclamation of land for Native stewardship and cultural education.
+She led the effort to acquire "Bald Rock Point", a historic camp with half a mile of shoreline in her treaty territory on Rainy Lake.
+Bald Rock Point sits across from the "Review Islands", former home of environmentalist Ernest Oberholtzer.
+Oberholtzer stored many of his papers and belongings at Bald Rock Point early in its history.

 Other work

 Houska is involved in other climate and social justice efforts, having published essays in All We Can Save, Vogue, the New York Times, and CNN.
+In 2024, she published a chapter on movement lessons learned in the Oxford Handbook on Peaceful Assembly.
 She is also a contributing writer for the Indian Country Media Network.
 She was the campaign director for Honor the Earth from 2016 to 2019.

-Houska is a former adviser to Senator Bernie Sanders as his campaign Native American advisor.
+Houska is a former adviser to Senator Bernie Sanders as a campaign Native American advisor.
 During his 2016 presidential campaign, she was the lead author of his Native policy platform.

 In 2021, Houska spoke at the 33rd European Green Party Council on climate change and biodiversity.